 The air temperature your system produces depends on the temperature of the air going into the system.
 Generally, the air produced should be 18°-20° below what enters the system.
-So if the air entering the system is 80°, the air exiting should be about 60°-62°.
-However, that only works on a system that has been running at least 15 minutes on a warm, dry day with a home that is about 80° inside.
-On a mild day, with an indoor temperature in the low 70’s, or during humid conditions, the air coming out may only be 15°-17° cooler than the air coming in.
+So, if the air entering the system is 80°, the air exiting should be about 60°-62°.
+However, that only works on a system that has been running for at least 15 minutes on a warm, dry day with a home that is about 80° inside.
+On a mild day, with an indoor temperature in the low 70s, or during humid conditions, the air coming out may only be 15°-17° cooler than the air coming in.

-Obviously, the time of year becomes a big factor for desired temperature settings.
+The time of year becomes a big factor for desired temperature settings.
 In the summer months, the average temperature setting is 78°-80°, in the winter 70°-72° seems to be the most common setting.
 Remember to avoid drastic temperature changes if you plan to leave your house.
 Do not set your temperature back more than 5°; this will cause your unit to work harder to achieve the desired temperature setting.

 Different programmable thermostats offer a diverse range of features.
 However, because they are electronic, they are all more accurate and efficient than thermostats that contain mercury.
-With programmable thermostats, you can control the temperature in your home at different times of day without ever touching your thermostat.
+With programmable thermostats, you can control the temperature in your home at different times of the day without ever touching your thermostat.
 Because everything is automatic, you will never forget to change the setting on your own.

 For optimum efficiency and filtration, we advise that you replace your disposable filters at least once a month.
 If you have washable filters, they should be cleaned once a month.

 The most important maintenance you can do is to change your filters regularly.
-Ground mounted outdoor units should be kept away from debris, clutter, weeds or landscaping that can grow too close and reduce the airflow to the unit.
+Ground-mounted outdoor units should be kept away from debris, clutter, weeds, or landscaping that can grow too close and reduce the airflow to the unit.
 Also, keep pets away from the unit because pet urine can cause expensive damage.
 Use caution with a weed trimmer around the unit to prevent damaging control wiring.
 Any additional maintenance should only be performed by qualified personnel.

 Yes.
 Make sure that your air handler or furnace is plugged in.
 Check that the breakers and the disconnects are turned on and be sure the thermostat is set correctly.

-Due to the many different makes, models and customer needs, price is an individual issue that can only be solved by doing a thorough evaluation of your home and existing equipment.
+Due to the many different makes, models, and customer needs, price is an individual issue that can only be solved by doing a thorough evaluation of your home and existing equipment.
 There is no charge for an in-house replacement proposal.

 Yes.
 Several manufacturers have developed new systems that contain the environmentally friendly R410A, or Puron, refrigerant.
 Visit our products page to see our entire line of Puron products.

-Yes, they can actually play a big part in your complete home comfort.
+Yes, they can play a big part in your complete home comfort.
 We have a wide range of whole-house filtration devices.
-Some electronic air cleaners can even remove dust particles and pollen as small as .10 micron.
+Some electronic air cleaners can even remove dust particles and pollen as small as .10 microns.
 Visit our products page for more information about the electronic air cleaners we offer.

-No. Closing the registers will decrease the systems’ airflow and efficiency.
+No. Closing the registers will decrease the system’s airflow and efficiency.
 Every system is designed to cool a certain number of square feet.
 By closing registers and doors in particular rooms, you disrupt the airflow and make your air conditioning system work harder to distribute air to other areas in your home.
 Your system will work harder to cool less space, making it cycle more and run less efficiently.

 When cool outdoor air enters a home it tends to dry out as it warms up, which increases the static electricity in the home and can cause sinus issues.
 Adding a humidifier will help to add moisture back into the air and limit sinus problems.
 In the summer, even with outdoor relative humidity hovering around the single digits, the humidity in your home tends to be around 40%.
 The average comfort range for relative humidity in a home is between 35 to 45%.